HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 Splitting an employee's pay between departments

 You can split individual pays between two or more departments.
 To do this, you must have two or more departments set up (under Maintain Departments), and you need tell Payroll Pro you would like to split pays between departments under "Defaults & Setup".
+Note that if you only wish to categorise employees in different departments, but do not want to split pays between departments, you do not need to set up as below.

 Step 1